-General NZ IAS 1:112(a) Information about the basis of preparation.
+N7 IAC 1.117(-) Information about the basic of proparation NZ IAS 1:112(a) Information about the basis of preparation.
 NZ IAS 1:51(b) Whether the financial statements are consolidated or separate.
 NZ IAS 1:51(d) Disclosure of the presentation currency.
-BDO Comment NZ IAS 21 paragraphs 53 -57 detail the disclosure requirements when: the entity's presentation currency is different from its functional currency - there is a change in the entity's functional currency.
+BDO Comment NZ IAS 21 paragraphs 53 -57 detail the disclosure requirements when: the entity's presentation currency is different from its functional currency there is a change in the entity's functional currency.
 NZ IAS 1:51(e) Disclosure of the level of rounding.
 NZ IAS 1:16 Statement of compliance with NZ IFRS (or otherwise).
-NZ IAS 1:117(a) Information on the measurement basis.
-NZ IAS 1:117(b) Disclose accounting policies that are relevant to understanding the financial statements (i.e. those for material items).
+NZ IAS 1:117 An entity shall disclose material accounting policy information (see paragraph 7).
+Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.
 BDO Comment Some NZ IFRSs require the disclosure of accounting policies for specific items.
 These are included in this publication where appropriate.
-All other accounting policies have been made in accordance with the general requirement of NZ IAS 1:117(b), and with reference to the specific recognition and measurement requirements of the applicable NZ IFRS(s).
-FRS 44.5 An entity whose financial statements company with NZ IFRSs makes an FK3 44 .3 explicit and unreserved statement of such compliance in the notes.
+All other accounting policies have been made in accordance with the general requirement of NZ IAS 1:117 and with reference to the specific recognition and measurement requirements of the applicable NZ IFRS(s).
+FRS 44.5 An entity whose financial statements company with NZ IFRSs makes an explicit and unreserved statement of such compliance in the notes.
 An entity does not describe financial statements as complying with NZ IFRSs unless they comply with all of the requirements of NZ IFRSs.
 FRS 44 RDR 5.1 NZ IAS 1 RDR 16.1 A Tier 2 entity whose financial statements comply with NZ IFRS (RDR) shall make an explicit and unreserved statement of such compliance in the notes.
 An entity shall not describe financial statements as complying with NZ IFRS (RDR) unless they comply with all the requirements of NZ IFRS (RDR).
-FRS 44.7 An entity discloses in the notes:(a) a statement whether the financial statement have been prepared in accordance with GAAP,(b) that for the purposes of complying with NZ GAAP, it is a for-profit entity; FRS 44 RDR 7.1 An entity shall disclose if it is eligible and has elected to comply with Tier 2 For-Profit accounting standards - i.e. NZ IFRS (RDR), the criteria that establish the entity as eligible to report in accordance NZ IFRS (RDR).
+FRS 44.7 An entity discloses in the notes: (a) a statement whether the financial statement have been prepared in accordance with GAAP, (b) that for the purposes of complying with NZ GAAP, it is a for-profit entity; FRS 44 RDR 7.1 An entity shall disclose if it is eligible and has elected to comply with Tier 2 For-Profit accounting standards - i.e. NZ IFRS (RDR), the criteria that establish the entity as eligible to report in accordance NZ IFRS (RDR).

-Notes forming part of the consolidated financial statements For the year ended 31 December 2022
+Notes forming part of the consolidated financial statements For the year ended 31 December 2023